HactarCE/ajfarkas.dev/pages/hyperspeedcube.md

 ### Following development

-I'll be posting updates in the [**Hyperspeedcube 2.0**][hsc-updates-thread] thread in #hyper-forum on the {% include hypercubers_discord.html %}.
+I'll be posting updates in the [**Hyperspeedcube 2.0 Development Updates**][hsc-updates-thread] thread in #hyper-forum on the {% include hypercubers_discord.html %}.
 Once Hyperspeedcube 2.0 is ready for general use, I will ping the **@Hyperspeedcube Update** role (and possibly **@everyone**).
 If you'd like to support me monetarily and get access to early builds, you can [support me on Ko-fi](https://ko-fi.com/C0C2UG3S8).
-Any builds I provide on Ko-fi will also be available by building from source on GitHub, and once a version is ready and has been beta-tested by my Ko-fi supporters, it will be available to download for everyone, for free.
+Any builds I provide on Ko-fi will also be available by building from source on GitHub, and a stable version is ready and has been beta-tested by my Ko-fi supporters, it will be available to download for everyone, for free.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/C0C2UG3S8)